A man who helped revolutionize your home movie-watching experience wants to shake up your movie theater experience.

 MoviePass is essentially a subscription service for movies shown in traditional theaters.
 You pay a flat monthly fee and receive a debit card of sorts that enables you to watch unlimited movies in theaters.

-Currently, the fee starts at $30 per month, depending on your location, according to MoviePass’ website.
+Fees depend on your location and the number of movies you see, from two to unlimited, according to MoviePass’ website.
 Lowe tells Bloomberg that he wants to expand the company’s range of services, however, with subscriptions starting at less than $20 per month.

 MoviePass has been around for five years but has had to contend with movie theaters’ skepticism and resistance to change.
 In addition, movie theaters have been raising ticket prices in response to declining attendance.